the-catalyst/sidkharbanda.github.io/publications/_posts/2023-07-23-InceptionXML.markdown

 #   year={2021}
 #   }
 ---
-We developed a lightweight convolutional encoder, InceptionXML, in a dynamic negative sampling framework, SyncXML, for short-text extreme classification.
-InceptionXML in SyncXML beat the previous SOTA on a multitude of performance and parametric metrics.
+We develop lightweight CNN-based encoder, InceptionXML, suitable for short-text queries and a scalable framework, SyncXML, for extreme classification over millions of labels that requires less than 2% FLOPs as compared to BERT-based models and is 3-5x faster for inference.
+InceptionXML in SyncXML beats the previous SOTA on a multitude of performance and parametric metrics.